Home > News > The impact of Brexit on the British luxury industry

 How has Brexit affected the British luxury industry?

-Exports of British luxury goods to the EU are now estimated to be 43% lower than they would have been without Brexit, a gap that has widened in parallel with new trade barriers.
+According to Walpole, exports of British luxury goods to the EU are estimated to be 43% lower than they would have been without Brexit, with the gap widening as new trade barriers settled into day-to-day operations.

 Luxury perfurme bottle